rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 >Example:
 ><CITE>London: : Printed for A. Millar, over-against Catharine-street in the Strand., M,DCC,LI.
 [1751]</CITE>

 <a name="0.4.31.5">0.4.31.5</a> **Punctuation integral to words and compound words**.
-Generally transcribe integral punctuation as it appears on the source (e.g., printers’ or night-club).
+Generally transcribe integral punctuation as it appears on the source (e.g., night-club, printers').
 Do not add or omit punctuation integral to the spelling of words and compound words.
 Apply the following sub-instructions, as appropriate:
 * [Apostrophes](/DCRMR/general-rules/Transcription/#0432-apostrophes) (see [0.4.32.1](/DCRMR/general-rules/Transcription/#0.4.32.1))
 * [Hyphens](/DCRMR/general-rules/Transcription/#0433-hyphens) (see [0.4.33.1](/DCRMR/general-rules/Transcription/#0.4.33.1))
 * [Punctuation within roman numerals](/DCRMR/general-rules/Transcription/#0434-punctuation-within-roman-numerals) (see [0.4.34.1](/DCRMR/general-rules/Transcription/#0.4.34.1))